siqirua/tp/docs/DeveloperGuide.md

 * 1a.
 User request to use unsupported grading method.
   * 1a1.
 Modulight shows an error message and a list of supported grading method available.

-    Use case ends
+    Use case ends.

 * 1b.
 User inputted non-decreasing values for passing value.
   * 1b1.
 Modulight shows an error message specifying that the values inputted is non-decreasing.

-    Use case ends
+    Use case ends.

 * 1c.
 User inputted passing values outside the bound of 0 and 100 inclusively.
   * 1c1.
 Modulight shows an error message specifying that the values must be between 0 and 100 inclusively.

-    Use case ends
+    Use case ends.

 * 1d.
 User inputted too many passing values.
   * 1d1.
 Modulight shows an error message specifying that there are too many passing values inputted.

-    Use case ends
+    Use case ends.

 *{More to be added}*